esync-network/docs/docs/ecredits_ecosystem/faq.md

 - Open your eWallet App and click “eWallet” from the bottom left of the screen.
 Then click on the wallet you’d like to see.
 The transactions are listed there.
 - Go to the Web Portal at https://portal.ecredits.com/ , and log in.
 The list is there.
-- Go to the [eCredits Block Explorer](https://explorer.ecredits.com), and paste your Wallet Address into the search bar.
+- Go to the [eSync Network Block Explorer](https://explorer.esync.network), and paste your Wallet Address into the search bar.
 You’ll see all your transactions there.

 ## As a Merchant, how do I register and accept ECS purchases?
 The steps are: